jon-eckstein/DAT_SF_13_HOMEWORK/PROJECT/elevator_pitch.md

 I plan to use internal company data, specifically user listen behavior.
 In addition, I'll have to fill in some missing genre data which I'll get from a 3rd party API (not sure which yet, maybe iTunes).

 ####ML Problem:
-clustering problem (*i think*) because there is no ground truth and I'm trying to group related objects.
+A clustering problem (*i think*) because there is no ground truth and I'm trying to group related objects.